awsautomation/dev-picluster/README.md

 * server - IP address of the server
 * port - PORT that the server uses
+* token - The token used in the Server and Agent configs.

 #### 2. Using the client